kurtosis-tech/kurtosis/docs/docs/quickstart.md

 - Started a Postgres database in an ephemeral, isolated test environment
 - Seeded your database by importing an external Starlark package from the internet
-- Setup an API server for our database and gracefully handled dynamically generated dependency data
+- Set up an API server for our database and gracefully handled dynamically generated dependency data
 - Inserted & queried data via the API
 - Parameterized data insertion for future use